(Article on Steps to Improve Mental Health)

 8) Regular Exercise

 Getting out into the open and being close to nature has a healing effect and refreshes the mind.
+It can also bring inspiration and build creativity.
 Consider these lyrics by the 90’s band Ace of Base.

 Take a walk in the park when you feel down